Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-To evaluate a model's performance improvement compared to a baseline, we calculate the normalized AUC improvement metric.
+To evaluate a model's performance improvement compared to a baseline, we define a metric called \textit{normalized AUC improvement}.
 This metric measures the extent of improvement achieved by the model relative to the maximum possible improvement.
 It is calculated using the following formula: Here, 1 represents the highest possible AUC score.
-For example, to calculate the normalized AUC improvement of KUCLS over CC\_PROD, where the AUC of KUCLS is 0.81 and the AUC of CC\_PROD is 0.75, the calculation is as follows: the normalized AUC improvement is (0.81-0.75) / (1 - 0.75) $\times$ 100 \% = 24\%.
-This result indicates that KUCLS's performance is 24\% closer to the maximum possible improvement compared to the baseline.
-Since we construct 100 bootstrap models, we compute the average normalized AUC improvement across these models to provide a comprehensive measure of overall performance improvement. \end{itemize}
+For example, to calculate the normalized AUC improvement of a model M over baseline B, where the AUC of M is 0.81 and the AUC of B is 0.75, we would compute (0.81-0.75) / (1 - 0.75) $\times$ 100 \% = 24\%.
+This result indicates that M's improvement is 24\% of the maximum possible AUC improvement.
+Since we build 100 models for each studied system (i.e., one for each bootstrap sample), we report the average normalized AUC improvement when comparing two models.